SLP: Python’s virtualenv

 - From a command prompt, run

-source ~/venv-django-1.10/bin/activate
+source ~/venv-django-1.10/bin/activate.

-- This command will set the environment variables so that package installs go into your virtual environment, rather than to the entire system (which your user can't do).
+- This command will set the environment variables so that package

-- You will notice a difference in the prompt so that you can tell if you are in this environment.
+- You will notice a difference in the prompt so that you can tell if

 - You can run

-to exit this environment without logging out (or you can just log out).
+logging out (or you can just log out).

-- Once you are in this environment, install your packages as you would normally:
+- Once you are in this environment, install your packages as you would

-pip3 install foo
+pip3 install foo,

-, pip3 install Django==1.11.6
+pip3 install Django==1.11.6,

-, pip3 install -r requirements.txt
+pip3 install -r requirements.txt, etc.

-- Note that you are using Python 2 (which you shouldn't be), you would use
+- Note that you are using Python 2 (which you shouldn’t be), you would

-and not pip3
+pip and not pip3.

 - Install the Django package into your virtual environment!

-- The system one may change, and your app may not work properly with a changed Django version.
+- The system one may change, and your app may not work properly with a

 - Once in the virtualenv environment (from the previous step), run

-pip3 install Django==1.11.6
+pip3 install Django==1.11.6.

-- Unless you have a reason to do so otherwise, always install the latest Django version by explicitly stating the version number in the
+- Unless you have a reason to do so otherwise, always install the

-command.
+pip3 command.

 - The latest version can be found at https://www.djangoproject.com/.

-pip install mysqlclient==1.3.7
+pip install mysqlclient==1.3.7.

 - Get the virtualenv library directory name.